cecilialevenstein/cecilialevenstein/README.md

 # Hi, I'm Ciça! 👋

 I'm a new adventurer in the world of programming and game development, exploring a realm filled with boundless creativity and potential.
-Every line of code and pixel I create brings me closer to transforming my ideas into immersive experiences.
+Every line of code and pixel I create brings me closer to transforming my ideas into immersive experiences./

-🌱 Learning and Growing: I embrace the journey, celebrating each small victory and welcoming challenges as opportunities for growth.
+🌱 Learning and Growing: I embrace the journey, celebrating each small victory and welcoming challenges as opportunities for growth./
-🎮 Crafting Experiences: With a passion for storytelling and design, I'm dedicated to weaving interactive stories that captivate and inspire.
+🎮 Crafting Experiences: With a passion for storytelling and design, I'm dedicated to weaving interactive stories that captivate and inspire./
-🚀 Driven by Innovation: Guided by the belief that every expert was once a beginner, I’m determined to make my mark in this dynamic field.
+🚀 Driven by Innovation: Guided by the belief that every expert was once a beginner, I’m determined to make my mark in this dynamic field./
+/

-Let’s connect and create something extraordinary together!
+Let’s connect and create something extraordinary together!/

 ## I'm at: